 The circuit has two input terminals for the wires coming from the bogie and four terminals for those of the LEDs.
 The latter being in series, I could have connected two wires further upstream, but I find it more convenient to bring all the wires back to the same place.
 I have equipped the circuit with the 470 µF capacitor used before, which gives a lighting autonomy of more than ten seconds!

 Circuit photographed before soldering the (present) reed switch and the capacitor (not present, its location being in the circuit centre).
 The bogie wires arrive to the left, and the lantern wires go to the right.
 The resistor R2 value (27 kΩ, marking 273) can be changed to set the LED brightness.

-It can be seen that the light passes through the walls of the lanterns.
+It can be seen that the light passes through the walls of the lamps.
 Indeed, the material in which they are moulded is white!
 If it had been black… What a pity, isn’t it?

 REE lamps ref.
 XB-502